jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 }
 ```

 The `alloc_kernel_pages` function loops through the address region, one section (2MB) at a time.
-In the case of both the `MEM_FLAGS_CAKE_TEXT`, and the `MEM_FLAGS_CAKE` regions, given our current CheesecakeOS kernel, both will be only one section in size - but if the kernel grows, the implementation can accomodate.
-For each iteration through the loop, the start page is initialized to be allocated, reserved, and valid.
+In the case of both the `MEM_FLAGS_CAKE_TEXT`, and the `MEM_FLAGS_CAKE` regions, given our current CheesecakeOS kernel, only one iteration is needed.
+But if the kernel grows, the implementation can accommodate.
+For each iteration through the loop, the start page is initialized as allocated, reserved, and valid.
 The current and original orders are set to nine, representing a 2MB block.
 The next 511 pages are marked as not valid, already represented by the lead page.

-While the kernel pages are reserved, and not available for use by the allocator (allocating and overwriting kernel pages would be a disaster), there are two special cases of memory that can be served up for allocation.
-The region of the kernel image specifically marked as temporary and overwritable, no longer used after all CPUs have been initalized.
+While the kernel pages are reserved, and not available for use by the allocator (allocating and overwriting kernel pages would be a disaster), there are two special cases of image memory that can be served up for allocation.
+The region of the kernel image specifically marked as temporary and overwritable, no longer used after all CPUs have been initialized.
 Also any unused baby-boot allocator pages.

 ```C
 #define OVERWRITE_FREEBLOCK_SHIFT   (3)